Testimonials at bottom

 Daniel B. Contacted me earlier this year to create something very special for his wife.
 They were on a Disney boat ride last year when he had propsed to her.
 Using many different references and images, I re-created that special moment for them.
 It was an incredibly fun painting to create with the palette knife.

 Johnathan V reached out and needed a surprise painting for his wife's birthday.
 He requested my knife styled without making the dragon traditionally structured.
 This was the result.

 A piece I did for Sandeep K. from New York City.
 It is of someone very important t her and I created it by combining images of the Golden Temple in Punjab and of the person.

 Many of my earlier winter works were inspired by Cortes and his use of broken shapes and colors to communicate a one point perspective scene.
-This was was picked up right after I posted on Reddit by Benjamin here.
+This was for AUSTIN!

 Long time followed on instagram, Jay wanted a portrait of himself.
 I met him in D.C to deliver the painting alongside a print of my "Downstream" painting as well.

 Masood requested this painting as he was getting ready to move into a new house.
 He needed work involving our local area.
 This piece was treated a little differently than the typical brush painting, I blurred the traffic to imply motion like I do with the knife.
 I enjoyed the warm golden hour lighting bouncing off the structure.